-Personal computers are installed across the school in all departments, day houses and boarding houses.
-There are 4 dedicated computing classrooms, each fully equipped with Windows PCs.
-The school also has suites of Apple Mackintosh computers and a class set of Ipads.
+Personal computers are installed across the School in all departments, Day Houses and Boarding Houses.
+There are four dedicated computing classrooms, each fully equipped with Windows PCs.
+The school also has suites of Apple Macintosh computers and a class set of iPads.

 Computers are networked via fibre optic cable across the campus; there are wireless routers in all of the houses and in academic departments where required.
 The school runs its own internet servers via gigabit internet links.

 Computing classrooms are equipped with a range of additional hardware to support teaching.
-Standard software suites include Microsoft Office Professional, Corel Graphics and a wide range of specialist programs.
+Standard software suites include Microsoft Office Professional, Adobe Graphics and a wide range of specialist programs.

-IT services are maintained by three full-time technicians.
+IT services are maintained by five full-time technicians.